-POST is now the interim landowner of this property as Midpen works to secure the funding to reimburse POST for the full purchase price.
-It’s perhaps one of the best example locally of how well a publicly funded (Midpen) and a privately funded (POST) organization can work together to achieve a common goal.
+It’s perhaps one of the best examples locally of how well a publicly funded (Midpen) and a privately funded (POST) organization can work together to achieve a common goal.
 By working together and leveraging our collective assets, expertise and knowledge we can achieve so much for our communities and the land that surrounds us – something decades of experience and relationships have perfected.

 Learn more about what we do here.